kimoycatayas/kyla-cafe-system/README.md

     2. Ensure the backend server is running
     3. Check browser console for specific error messages

+### Mobile App Can't Connect to Backend

+- **Error**: API calls failing or network errors
+  - **Solution**:
+    1. Verify `EXPO_PUBLIC_API_URL` in `pos-mobile/.env` matches your backend URL
+    2. For physical devices, use your computer's IP address instead of `localhost`
+    3. Ensure your phone and computer are on the same Wi-Fi network
+    4. Check that the backend server is running and accessible

 ## 📦 Building for Production

 ### Backend